FlazeIGuess/MaterialDesign-Fork/README.md

 Made with ❤️ by [Flaze](https://github.com/FlazeIGuess) & [TheCommieAxolotl](https://github.com/TheCommieAxolotl)

-Thank to [TheCommieAxolotl](https://github.com/TheCommieAxolotl) for sharing this insane Design with us!!!
+Thanks to [TheCommieAxolotl](https://github.com/TheCommieAxolotl) for sharing this insane Design with us!!!